 - A “no” response to the question, “Do you feel full of energy?”

-Primary frailty is multifactorial, with sarcopenia (loss of muscle mass) being a central component.
+Primary frailty is multifactorial, with sarcopenia (loss of skeletal muscle mass and strength) being a central component.
 Frailty occurs due to alterations in neuromuscular, metabolic and immune systems causing a homeostatic decline.

 Secondary frailty is a similar dysregulation that develops due to the core wasting processes of inflammatory and immune diseases.